menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 2. Select :guilabel:`Appliance`.
 3. Provide the host name for the appliance, which will also be used for the DNS and DHCP services hosted on the appliance.
 4. Optionally, enter the IP address of the appliance.
 The appliance name will still be used when displaying appliance information.
-5. Click :guilabel:`Add`.
+5. Select :guilabel:`Add`.
 The appliance is added to the **Appliances** section, and its associated services are listed under **DNS Services** and **DHCP Services**.

 Editing Appliance Name
 ------------------------
-You can change the name or IP Address used to connect to your appliance.
-This is useful if you need to refer to the Appliance by another name or if you are connecting to the Appliance by an IP Address and the IP Address has changed.
+You can change the name or IP address used to connect to your appliance.
+This is useful if you need to refer to the appliance by another name or if you are connecting to the appliance by an IP address and the IP address has changed.

 **To change the appliance name**:

 1. Go to the :guilabel:`Service Management` tab on the :guilabel:`Admin` page.
 2. In the filtering sidebar, select :guilabel:`Appliances`, then select the specific appliance you wish to edit.
 3. On the :guilabel:`Action` menu, select :guilabel:`Edit appliance`.
-You can also access this option on the Row menu by clicking :guilabel:`...`.
+You can also access this option on the Row menu by selecting :guilabel:`...`.
 4. Modify the appliance's name, and/or IP address (optional).

    ..
 Note::
        Changing the name or IP address here only affects how you connect to the appliance.
 It does not alter the actual IP address of the appliance itself.

-5. Click :guilabel:`Save` when you are done.
+5. Select :guilabel:`Save` when you are done.

 Setting Appliance Services
 --------------------------
-You can enable or disable various appliance services to configure your BDDS appliance.
+You can enable or disable various appliance services to configure your appliance.

 **To enable/disable appliance services**:

-1. Locate the specific BDDS appliance for which you want set services.
+1. Locate the specific appliance for which you want set services.
 2. On the :guilabel:`Action` menu, select :guilabel:`Set appliance services`.
 You can also access this option on the Row menu :guilabel:`...`.

    * **SSH (Secure Shell)**: Enabling SSH allows secure remote access to your appliance.
 You can use an SSH client to connect and manage the appliance securely.
 Disabling SSH is not recommended unless you have a specific security requirement.
 Disabling SSH should only be considered for servers in a highly secure environment, and even then, it should only be done for short periods when absolutely necessary.
 Always ensure you have alternate secure methods for appliance management.
    * **Firewall**: The firewall is a crucial security measure that protects your appliance against potential attacks.
 It is strongly recommended to keep the firewall enabled at all times to safeguard your server from threats.
 Disabling the firewall is NOT recommended.
 Disabling the firewall temporarily should only be done in situations where you have a deep understanding of the potential risks and have specific security measures in place to compensate for the loss of protection.
 Even in such cases, minimize the duration of firewall disablement and re-enable it as soon as possible.
-3. Click :guilabel:`Save` when you are done.
+3. Select :guilabel:`Save` when you are done.

 Setting DNS Resolvers
 ----------------------